 Stuck in a rut and hate your job?
 Getting over a bad break up?
 Travelling can be excellent for getting out of bad experiences and situations.
 Travelling doesn’t give you time to dwell on the past.
 Each day is a new adventure.
 Travelling will improve your temperament even if you need to beat jet lag and you’ll return a renewed, generally happier person.

 5. Learning by doing

 Some things are better learnt by doing.
 Meeting other people, making friends with strangers, learning a new language by speaking it every day or climbing a monumental mountain can enrich your life with an experience that no education could ever provide.
 Life is meant to be enjoyed and experienced not read about in books or on the internet.

 Going overseas can be a fun experience but the positive effects of travelling can also help create better-rounded, opened minded individuals in the process along.
-It’s not for everyone but there are some great things in this world, and everyone should go and see as much as they can!
+It’s not for everyone but there are some great things in this world so go and see as much as they can!

 by Steve Katte